Myint Swe: Acting President

 On 21 March 2018, following the sudden resignation of Htin Kyaw as President of Myanmar, Myint Swe was sworn in as acting president under the Constitution of Myanmar, which also called for the Assembly to select a new president within seven days of Htin Kyaw's resignation.

 On 1 February 2021, President Win Myint was removed from office in a coup and detained by the Tatmadaw (Myanmar's military), so Myint Swe would become Acting President, allowing him to call a meeting of the military-controlled National Defence and Security Council (NDSC) and declare a state of emergency and formally transfer power to coup leader Min Aung Hlaing.
 The military maintains that Myint Swe constitutionally assumed the presidency because the constitution states the first vice president becomes acting president if the presidency becomes vacant due to "resignation, death, permanent disability or any other cause".
 However, according to the International Institute for Democracy and Electoral Assistance, this interpretation is questionable as the military had no legal authority to detain Win Myint and the constitution provides for an impeachment and removal process which was not followed.

 Myint extended the state of emergency five times by six month periods at meetings of the NSDC, but did not otherwise participate in government.
 The third extension was especially controversial because the constitution says up to two extensions are "normally" allowed.
 According to some international observers such as the International Crisis Group, the third extension was unconstitutional.
 Myint Swe justified the extension due to what he said are "extraordinary circumstances".
 The junta-packed Constitutional Tribunal affirmed his interpretation.

-In a November 2023 meeting of the NSDC, Myint warned that the country was at risk of being "split into various parts" amid the civil war.
+In a November 2023 meeting of the NSDC, Myint Swe warned that the country was at risk of being "split into various parts" amid the civil war.

 On 18 July 2024, state media in Myanmar reported that Myint Swe was suffering from neurological disorders and peripheral neuropathy disease, adding that he had been receiving medical treatment since early in 2024 and was unable to eat or carry out other basic functions.
-On 22 July 2024, he took medical leave and transferred his duties as president to Min Aung Hlaing on an acting basis, but remained in office.
+On 22 July 2024, he took medical leave and temporarily transferred his NDSC-related duties as president to Min Aung Hlaing on an acting basis, while remaining in office.

 Personal life and death

-Born on 24 June 1951 in Mandalay, Myint was of Mon descent.
+Born on 24 June 1951 in Mandalay, Myint Swe was of Mon descent.
 He was married to Khin Thet Htay, and had two children.

-On 7 August 2025, Myint died at a military hospital in Naypyitaw, following a long illness involving neurological disorders and peripheral neuropathy.
+On 7 August 2025, Myint Swe died at a military hospital in Naypyitaw, following a long illness involving neurological disorders and peripheral neuropathy.
 He was 74.
 The government announced that he would be accorded a state funeral and that five days of national mourning from 7 to 11 August would be observed.